How Often to Add Bacteria to Aquariums

 The key to biological filtration

 And eventually, the nitrates will be removed from tanks by other filtration.
-As a result, the water quality in tanks can keep ideal for fish.
+As a result, the water quality in tanks can be ideal for fish.

 The health of fish